 Location of Hua Hin Station

-Train services to Padang Besar depart from Hua Hin Railway Station which is a short distance from the popular Night Market in Hua Hin.
+Hua Hin Railway Station is located a short distance from a popular Night Market in Hua Hin.

 Ipoh Train Station is easy walking distance from Ipoh Old Town.